The longest suicide note in history

-"The longest suicide note in history" is an epithet originally used by United Kingdom Labour MP Gerald Kaufman to describe his party's 1983 general election manifesto, which emphasised socialist policies in a more profound manner than previous such documents—and which Kaufman felt would ensure that the Labour Party (then in opposition) would fail to win the election.
+"The longest suicide note in history" is an epithet originally used by the British Labour Party member of Parliament Gerald Kaufman to describe his party's 1983 general election manifesto, which emphasised socialist policies in a more profound manner than previous such documents—and which Kaufman felt would ensure that the Labour Party (then in opposition) would lose the election, which it ultimately did.

 Document

 The New Hope for Britain was a 39-page booklet which called for unilateral nuclear disarmament; higher personal taxation for the rich; withdrawal from the European Economic Community; abolition of the House of Lords; and the re-nationalisation of recently privatised industries such as British Aerospace and the British Shipbuilders Corporation.
-The manifesto was based on an earlier and much longer policy paper with a similar title, Labour's Plan: the New Hope for Britain.
+The manifesto was based on an earlier and much longer policy paper with a similar title, Labour's Plan: The New Hope for Britain.

 The epithet referred not only to the orientation of the policies, but also to their marketing.
 Labour leader Michael Foot decided as a statement on internal democracy that the manifesto would consist of all resolutions arrived at in its party conference.

-The document's more left-wing policy proposals, along with the popularity gained by Conservative Prime Minister Margaret Thatcher over the successful outcome of the Falklands War and the division of the opposition vote between the left-wing Labour Party and the centrist Social Democratic Party – Liberal Alliance, composed of breakaway Labour MPs on the right wing of the party, contributed to a victory with a substantial majority in Parliament for the right-wing Conservative Party Government.
-The defeat, Labour's worst result since the 1918 general election, led to a turning point in the history of the party, which thereafter gradually moved to the right under the leadership of Neil Kinnock and then under the leadership of Tony Blair in the 1990s rebranded itself as "New Labour" and Third Way.
+The document's more left-wing policy proposals, along with the popularity gained by the Conservative prime minister, Margaret Thatcher, over the successful outcome of the Falklands War and the division of the opposition vote between the left-wing Labour Party and the centrist Social Democratic Party – Liberal Alliance, dominated by breakaway Labour MPs on the right wing of the party, contributed to a victory with a substantial majority in Parliament for the right-wing Conservative Party Government.
+The defeat, Labour's worst result since the 1918 general election, led to a turning point in the history of the party: Foot retired as leader and it subsequently moved towards the centre under the leaderships of Neil Kinnock and John Smith.
+Then, under the leadership of Tony Blair in the 1990s, it rebranded itself as "New Labour" and Third Way.
 Blair led Labour back to government in a landslide victory at the 1997 general election, fourteen years and two general election defeats later.